Chris Messina: Career

 He studied acting privately with teachers around Manhattan, and started his career as an off-Broadway actor.
 He has appeared in episodes of the television series Law & Order, Third Watch, and Medium.
 He had a recurring role in the fifth and final season of the HBO drama series Six Feet Under as Ted Fairwell.
 His film credits include Rounders, The Siege, You've Got Mail, and Towelhead.

 He starred in an HBO pilot Anatomy of Hope, directed by J. J. Abrams.
 Simon Callow also starred, but the pilot was not picked up to series.
 In October 2007, Daily Variety named him as one of ten actors to watch.
 He starred in Devil, under the direction of John Erick Dowdle and Drew Dowdle, for producer M. Night Shyamalan and Universal Pictures.
 In April 2010, Monogamy, directed by Dana Adam Shapiro and starring Messina and Rashida Jones, premiered at the Tribeca Film Festival, where the film won the jury prize for Best New York Narrative.

 Messina joined the cast of Damages for its fourth and fifth seasons.
 He played a recurring character on HBO's The Newsroom.
-Messina was a series regular on the Fox/Hulu sitcom The Mindy Project, playing Dr. Danny Castellano, until his character was eventually phased out in seasons 4 & 5.
-He makes his return in three episodes, including the season and series finale, in season 6.
+Messina was a series regular on the Fox/Hulu sitcom The Mindy Project, playing Dr. Danny Castellano, until his character was eventually phased out in seasons 4 and 5.
+He made his return in three episodes, including the season and series finale, in season 6.

 In 2014, Messina played the role of a cheating spouse in the music video for Sam Smith's "I'm Not the Only One".
 That same year, he directed the independent drama, Alex of Venice, starring Mary Elizabeth Winstead, Don Johnson and Matthew Del Negro.
 He co-starred in Ben Affleck's crime drama Live by Night, which was released in December 2016.
 In 2018, Messina starred in a leading role alongside Amy Adams in the HBO series Sharp Objects.

 In 2020, Chris Messina starred as mob killer Victor Zsasz in Birds of Prey.
 When asked how he felt about playing a twisted character, Messina replied, "I've played too many nice guys in my career.
 So it was like just really a lot of fun to let loose."

 In 2021, Messina portrayed attorney Dean Ericson in the black comedy thriller I Care a Lot.

 Personal life

-Messina and his wife Jennifer Todd have two sons, Milo and Giovanni, born in 2008 and 2009, respectively.
-He was previously married to actress Rosemarie DeWitt for 12 years, divorcing in 2006.
+He was married to actress Rosemarie DeWitt for 12 years, divorcing in 2006.

+Messina and his second wife Jennifer Todd have two sons.